Smart Labs Now Logo

 Early detection through HBsAg testing is critical because it allows for the initiation of treatment before the virus causes irreversible damage, such as cirrhosis or liver cancer.

-Individuals at high risk for hepatitis B, such as healthcare workers, people with multiple sexual partners, intravenous drug users, and those born in areas where HBV is prevalent, are strongly encouraged to undergo regular HBsAg testing.
+High-risk individuals for hepatitis B, including healthcare workers, people with multiple sexual partners, intravenous drug users, and those born in areas where HBV is prevalent, should regularly undergo HBsAg testing.

 Routine screening is also essential for pregnant women to prevent virus transmission to their babies during childbirth.